Kalpa-Ranjan/rust_guessing_game/README.md

 ***ok(_)** Here "_" used to return input type(Correct/ not Correct).*

-> Catch user input Error.
+> Catch Error and print.

 `Err(error)=>{}`

 ***Err** will catch the **error***

-> Preprocess input data.
+> Preprocess input Data.
+1. Trim the extra space of input string.
+2. Convert the input string to lower case.

 `let fruit_selected = input.trim().to_lowercase();`

 ***input.trim()** is used to trim extra spaces.*